 Your app logo, along with an “install now” or “download now” button, should persist throughout the ad to lend legitimacy and prevent rejections.
 It is highly recommended that both are positioned next to each other on the top bar.

-As HTML5 asset types do not include video or audio, captions should be utilized where relevant.
+As HTML5 asset types do not include video or audio, captions should be utilized.
 Ensure that captions are clearly legible on a variety of screen sizes.